 - Add the dry ingredients into the wet ingredients and whisk until everything is just combined.

-- Pour batter into prepared 9x9 baking pan.
+- Pour batter into prepared 8x8 inch baking pan.

 - Using the back of a rubber spatula, gently spread the batter evenly into the corners.